mrkkrp/markkarpov.com/megaparsec/parsing-simple-imperative-language.md

 actual parsing.
 Here we will define *lexemes* of our language.
-When writing a lexer for a language it's always important to define what counts as whitespace and how it should be consumed. `space` from `Text.Megaparsec.Lexer` module can be helpful here:
+When writing a lexer for a language it's always important to define what counts as whitespace and how it should be consumed. `space` from `Text.Megaparsec.Char.Lexer` module can be helpful here:

 ```haskell
 sc :: Parser ()